The terms “aromantic” and “asexual” don’t mean the same thing.

 Similarly, outside of romantic attraction, people might want to have romantic relationships in order to:

 - provide and receive emotional support

 Yes!
 You don’t need to be in a romantic or sexual relationship to be happy.

-Social support is important, but you can get that from cultivating close friendships and familial relationships — which we should all do, whether we’re in relationships or not.
+Social support is important, but you can get that from cultivating close friendships and familial relationships — something everyone should do, with or without romantic relationships in their lives.

-“Queerplatonic relationships,” a term coined by the aromantic and asexual community, refers to close relationships that aren’t necessarily romantic or sexual.
+Some asexual or aromantic people may prefer “queerplatonic relationships,” a term that refers to close relationships that aren’t necessarily romantic or sexual.
 They’re closer than an average friendship.